allegheny-college-cmpsc-100-jan-2021/week-1/day-3/f1_week-1-worksheet-oop.md

 1. We use the name of the file where the `class` is located (`Cat.py`)
 1. Next, we use the name of the `class` we'd like to `import`

-Following these rules: `import Cat from Cat`.
+Following these rules: `from Cat import Cat`.

 Now, we need to complete a function in `Cat.py` to tell if any two cats are friends.
 Naturally, if two cats are tabby cats, they are 100% friends.